blockchainsllc/tokencreation/README.md

     npm install
     ```

-* now active a cronjob, which is used to handle all incoming requests and also updateing the statistics.
+* now active a cronjob, which is used to handle all incoming requests and also updating the statistics.

     ```shell
     crontab -e
     ```

-   The lines you should add ther should look like this:
+   The lines to add there should look something like this:

    ```shell
     0 * * * * /usr/bin/nodejs {PATHTOSITE}/tokencreation/server/tx/updateStats.js /var/log/updatestats 2>&1